Mobile Integration

 TypeScript SDK (React Native)

-For React Native apps, use the standard TypeScript SDK:
+For React Native apps, TypeScript SDK tracks are:

 npm install @rivellum/sdk